-Prepare yourself to enter the study of Ancient Rome with some excellent Teacher homeschool history resources for this time period.
-Here you will find resources which the parent/teacher will want to reference, use as a thread book as well as pass on to the older students as good reference materials.
+Prepare yourself with some excellent Teacher homeschool history resources for studying Ancient Rome.
+Here you will find resources which the parent/teacher will want to reference, use as a spine book as well as pass on to the older students as good reference materials.

 Further on the page, you will find Historical Sources such as Life of the Caesars and Plutarch's Lives - places where the students can read the primary source material as they pursue a deeper understanding of Ancient Rome.